dimkir/nightmare-lambda-tutorial/docs/MINI-FRAMEWORK.md

-How to run NightmareJS on AWS Lambda
+How to use mini framework "Nightmare Tutorial" to develop run and test Nightmare scripts on Lambda
 =====